‘This is about peace’: Ireland recognises the state of Palestine

 “Each of us will now undertake whatever national steps are necessary to give effect to that decision.”

-Shortly before Mr Harris made the announcement outside Government Buildings in Dublin, Israel recalled its ambassador in Ireland, with its foreign affairs minister Israel Katz calling it a “distorted step”.
+Shortly before Mr Harris made the announcement outside Government Buildings in Dublin, Israel recalled its ambassador in Ireland Dana Erlich “temporarily for consultations”.

+Israel’s foreign affairs minister Israel Katz calling Palestinian recognition a “distorted step” and said he has “issued a severe démarche” to the Irish, Spanish and Norwegian ambassadors to Israel.

 Israel’s embassy in Ireland said that it views Ireland’s move to recognise Palestine as “undermining its sovereignty and security” and as “damaging to our bilateral relations”.